+- Ask for their recurring targets and problems.
 Your client’s answers don’t have to be relevant to your services.
 It will be your job to find the relevance, if there is any.
 Just start by learning upfront what their recurring goals and pain points are, and you can figure out your role in these later.

+- Use feedback strategically.
 Get feedback or quantifiable results at every stage of your project, if possible.
 Strategically gather all the positive feedback and the quantifiable results you’ve achieved so that, later on, you can easily pitch from the angle that their working experience with you has been positive and that you are able to bring in concrete results—possibly improve upon those results in the long run.